 Stanley Street, Chatswood

 The playground at Bales Park features a bike track, train, sandpit, dual slide, swings, climbing frame and spinner.
-It’s a great spot for little children to learn to ride.
+It’s an excellent spot for little children to learn to ride.

-‘It has a footpath ring around the playground, the kids all chase it each other round.
+‘It has a footpath ring around the playground, and the kids all chase each other around.
 DS 3 loves it’ – Angela.

 9. Willoughby Park, Willoughby